 Celtuce sounds like an homage to a druid priest, but its anglo name owes to a linguistic mashup.

-Someone, somewhere, at some point in history who spoke English said, “Crunch, crunch, mmm.
-This is almost like a cross between celery and lettuce… ergo we shall call it celtuce.”
+Someone, somewhere, at some point in history who spoke English said something like this: “Crunch, crunch, mmm.
+This is almost like a cross between celery and lettuce… henceforth we shall call it celtuce.”

 A new 1,500 year old trend

-Is celtuce about to be the next big veggie on the catwalk?
+Is celtuce about to be the next celebrity veggie on the catwalk?
 Perhaps so, since celebrity chefs around the country have it on their menus and universally give it rave reviews.

 However, it’s hardly a new plant, unlike other trend-setters such as kalettes, a cross between Brussels sprouts and kale.
 (For the record, we grow and love kalettes too.)